OmarBedawi/my_first_e-store/readme_files/testing/testing.md

 > As an Owner/User, I would like message styling to be intuitive, so I can quickly understand what the message is trying to convey.

+* Toast messages are consistently styled:
+  - success messages produce green toast headings
+  - info messages produce blue toast headings
+  - warning messages produce yellow toast headings
-* Toast messages are consistently styled so error messages produce red toast headings, success messages produce green toast headings, info messages produce blue toast headings and warning messages produce yellow toast headings.
+  - error messages produce red toast headings

-> As an Owner, I would like to easily be able to add, update and delete e-Books titles from the website.
+> As an Owner, I would like to easily be able to add, update and delete products from the website.

 * The Owner can access the website with a special profile provided by the website creator, called superuser.
-  With this profile the owner can find (available only for him) the "Product Management" page to add new e-Books to the store, and for the already existing e-Books in the website, the owner has available the Edit and Delete buttons next to every e-Book.
+  With this profile the owner can find (available only for him) the "Product Management" page to add new products to the store.
+  For the already existing products in the website, the owner has available the Edit and Delete buttons next to every one.

 ---